-Coming up next week: Part 2 on how Felix chose to make his sabbatical year in New York impactful (hint, it involves rainforests) and what he thinks is the key to attracting VCs.
-Stay tuned!
+Read Part 2 of our German Accelerator Session with Felix Plog to find out how Felix chose to make his sabbatical year in New York impactful (hint, it involves rainforests) and what he thinks is the key to attracting VCs.

 Felix is an experienced tech entrepreneur and active angel investor based in Berlin.
 As part of TruVenturo, one of Europe’s largest company builders, he supports a wide range of companies in different stages of their lifecycle.
 Felix co-founded the foodpanda group that acquired $310M in funding and successfully exited to Delivery Hero AG in 2016.
 At the time of the exit foodpanda was the leading food ordering service in the emerging markets.
 After exiting the foodpanda group, Felix worked as SVP of Operations at Delivery Hero where he was responsible for scaling marketplace operations.